visualpharm/Lunacy/docs/index.md

-Requests to the search engine are constructed with the use of a set of parameters concatenate one after another in a row with the order that can be changed on your own.
+Requests to the search engine are constructed with the use of a set of parameters concatenated one after another in a row in the order that can be changed on your own.
 These paramateres are:
   - your personal API key or <b>token</b>
-  - service <b> endpoint URL</b>
+  - Search engine <b> endpoint URL </b>
   - platform
   - language
   - offset